CarlinJunHuang/UYCL360-Autonomous-Scanning-Collaboration-Robots-Solution-within-the-Same-Building/README.md

 We are committed to open-sourcing as many of the technologies and techniques we have applied as possible, with the hope of aiding your learning journey.
 However, please note that some documentation may involve third-party commercial copyrights, and we will upload such material after proper anonymization and consideration.
+By the way, in most cases our source text or files in this article are in Chinese.
+But we will try our best to translate the parts that can be translated into English via DeepL or Google Translate.

 ### How You Can Contribute